johnnyb1694/johnnyb1694/README.md

 ## About me

-- 🔭 I'm very interested in the programming languages R and Python
+- 🔭 I'm very interested in the programming languages Python & R
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I can speak Mandarin Chinese (to a reasonable level)! 🇹🇼 🇭🇰 🇨🇳